Paul-Haimerl/BTtest/README.md

 [![R-CMD-check](https://github.com/Paul-Haimerl/BTtest/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Paul-Haimerl/BTtest/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+You are analyzing a panel data set and what to determine if the cross-sectional units share a linear trend as well as any $I(1)$ or
+$I(0)$ dynamics?

-Conveniently test for the number of common factors in large nonstationary panels using the routine by Barigozzi & Trapani ([2022](https://doi.org/10.1080/07350015.2021.1901719)).
+Conveniently test for the number and type of common factors in large nonstationary panels using the routine by Barigozzi & Trapani ([2022](https://doi.org/10.1080/07350015.2021.1901719)).